Azel4231/clojure-quotes/README.md

 Q: Can I fix typos?

 A: Sure.
-Make sure to fix them in 'quotes.edn' and regenerate 'generated.md' by calling 'lein run'.
-Then send me a pull request.
+Create an issue, send me a message or create a pull request (in that case make sure to fix typos in 'quotes.edn' and regenerate 'generated.md' by calling 'lein run')

+Q: I have a quote and want to contribute

+A: Awesome, I'm always searching for new quotes!
+Send me a message or pull-request.

 ## License